cambiotraining/unix-shell/materials/01-basics/02-files_directories.md

 - Files can be removed with the `rm` command.
 To remove an entire directory (and its contents) we need to use `rm -r`  (the `-r` option will remove files **r**ecursively).
   - Deleting files from the command line is _permanent_.
 - We can operate on multiple files using the `*` wildcard, which matches "zero or more characters".
 For example `ls *.txt` would list all files that have a `.txt` file extension.
+- The `find` command can be used to find the location of files matching a specific name pattern.
 :::